Cover Letter for Internship Examples | How to Write (Format)

 Do not restate your resume

-You should not restate your entire resume in the cover letter for the internship.
+You should not restate your entire resume in the cover letter.
 If you provide repetitive information, you can overwhelm the hiring manager, creating a negative perception.
 Instead, the cover letter should complement the information contained in the resume and motivate the employer to read the resume.

 [YOU NAME]